aclysma/rafx/README.md

 **This crate will use semantic versioning rules after 0.1.0 of this project has been published.
 The 0.0.x versions do not follow semantic versioning rules.**

+## Prerequisites

+CMake must be available on your path.
+It is used by SDL2 in the demo and by upstream crates used within the shader pipeline.

 ## Running the Demo

 The demo should be run from the root of the repository.
 These commands should clone the repo